 Susan Englander is a licensed clinical social worker with over 30 years of experience in the Boston area.
 She has worked in a variety of mental health settings.
 At The Wellness Community of Greater Boston she directed the Kids Count Too program supporting families in which a parent has cancer and consulted to a number of school systems around issues of loss and bereavement.
-She currently works part-time at the Dana Farber Cancer Institute as a part of the Gastrointestinal clinic.

 Dr. Gaulin is a psychologist with a specialization in health psychology who has eighteen years of experience in the Greater Boston area.
 She has worked in hospital inpatient and outpatient settings, community mental health and school settings working with children and adults.
 Dr. Gaulin received clinical training at The Wellness Community–Greater Boston, Dana-Farber Cancer Institute – Jimmy Fund Clinic/Boston Children’s Hospital and as a Clinical Psychologist at McLean Hospital - Dissociative Disorder and Complex Trauma unit.
-She is the Executive Director of Facing Cancer Together, Inc. Prior to entering the field of psychology, Dr. Gaulin pursued a 20-year career in business in the financial services sector in Boston and New York City.
+Until September 2019, she was the Executive Director of Facing Cancer Together, Inc. Prior to entering the field of psychology, Dr. Gaulin pursued a 20-year career in business in the financial services sector in Boston and New York City.
 She is active on the Board of MetroWest Non-profit Network.

 Dr. Berman was our co-founder and first Executive Director.
 Before she co-founded Facing Cancer Together, Harriet was a leader at The Wellness Community of Greater Boston, a national cancer support organization based in Newton.
 She touched the lives of countless people in the Greater Boston oncology community.
 Harriet was also concerned with bringing quality services to those in our culture who are marginalized.
 She was instrumental in starting support groups for the underserved at Dimock Community Health Center in Roxbury, MA and then at Hope Lodge in Jamaica Plain, MA.
 As a professor at Massachusetts School of Psychology, Harriet was a beloved leader and inspiration to her students.
 In that position, she was able to combine both her skills as a practitioner and as a teacher, bringing direct experience and credibility to the classroom.
 On May 2, 2012, Dr. Harriet Berman died of cancer.
 Though she has gone from this world, she will live on in our hearts as we carry her work forward.